gigatoride/steemradar.js/doc/README.md

 ## Scan Blockchain Database Stream

-`scan.database` method will scan the blockchain database data for any matched results and it will keep streaming the latest updates.
+This method will scan the blockchain database data for any matched results and it will keep streaming the latest updates.

 Scan for latest user activity timestamp: